tonytsheng/DBHUB/ORA/CSV_PARQUET/readme.md

 ### Create parquet files from tables in an Oracle database
+There are some customers that are interested in getting data out of an Oracle table and put into a parquet file for processing somewhere else - Redshift, S3, etc. Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
+It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
+[1]

 1. Create the stored proc write_csv:
 ```
 sqlplus user/pw@sid @write_csv.prc